-- By submitting this application you are agreeing to these terms and conditions, which form a binding agreement between you and American Collegiate at American University (“American Collegiate”).
-If you are submitting this application on behalf of another person it is your responsibility to ensure that the person applying to American Collegiate is aware of these terms and accepts them, and by submitting the application you are warranting that you have made the applicant aware of these terms and that they have accepted these terms.
+- By submitting this application, you are agreeing to these terms and conditions, , which form a legal contract between you and American Collegiate at American University (“American Collegiate”).
+If you are submitting this application on behalf of another person, it is your responsibility to ensure that the person applying to American Collegiate is aware of these terms and accepts them, and by submitting the application you are warranting that you have made the applicant aware of these terms and that they have accepted these terms.

-- If you are admitted, you will be placed in the appropriate program track based on your academic and English-language credentials submitted with this application.
+- If you are admitted, you will be placed in the appropriate program track based on your academic and English-language credentials submitted with this application and the results of the post-arrival English test.
 You acknowledge that there are price disparities between each program track based on length and course of study, which may include required English language courses.
 You are not guaranteed admission at American University.

-- You acknowledge that after successful completion of your American Collegiate program, you will be eligible to matriculate to a third-party affiliated university within the American Collegiate network (an “Affiliated University”) or apply to an unaffiliated third-party institution.
+- You acknowledge that after successful completion of your American Collegiate program, you will be eligible to matriculate to a third-party affiliated university within the American Collegiate network (an “Affiliated University”) should you meet their progression requirements or apply to an unaffiliated third-party institution.
+An application may be required for progression.

 Enrollment Contract – Student’s Acceptance of the Offer